Mehwash-shahzadi/backend-journey/day57/event_design.md

 - **Modularity**: New features (like notifications) add easily via new consumers.
 - **Performance**: Users get instant responses, background tasks run smoothly.
 - **Maintenance**: Less coupling means easier updates.

-## Next Steps

-Tomorrow, I'll set up Redis as my message broker and start integrating it into the FastAPI app.
-Excited to see this in action!

-Day 57 Complete 🚀